Is a Long-Term Business Loan Right for Your Company?

 2. Lenders Will Need to be Confident in Their Investment

-A business’s success often comes down to vision, planning, and market opportunities.
-Lenders may want to see all the above, and could request documents such as:
+A business’s success depends on vision, planning, and market opportunities.
+Business lenders may want to see all the above and could request documents such as:

-- Your business plans
+Your business plans

-- Cash flow projections
+Cash flow projections

 3. Long-Term Business Loans are a Major Commitment for Businesses

-- You may not be able to qualify for financing later on: If you receive a business loan now, you may have less credit available in the future.
+You may not be able to qualify for financing later on: If you receive a business loan now, you may have less credit available in the future.
 Lenders are less likely to lend to businesses that already have outstanding debt.
-Should you be faced with an emergency or opportunity in the future, you might lack the necessary credit needed to respond.
+Should you be faced with an emergency or opportunity in the future, you might lack the necessary credit score needed to respond.

-Editor’s Note: This post was updated for accuracy and comprehensiveness in May 2021.
+Editor’s Note: This post was updated for accuracy and comprehensiveness in July 2022.